Tractive Smart Dog GPS Tracker · โ˜… 4.4 Best Budget GPS Check price on Amazon →

 AppTractive GPS, iOS and Android

-Should you buy the Tractive Smart Dog GPS Tracker?
+Tractive Smart Dog GPS Tracker FAQs

-Is Tractive worth $49 in 2026?+
+Is Tractive worth the price in 2026?

 Yes, the hardware is genuinely affordable and the tracker is functional.
 The honest pricing reality is that the device is a loss-leader, the recurring subscription is where Tractive makes its money.
 Budget for the plan as a fixed monthly cost.

-Tractive vs Whistle: which should I buy?+
+Tractive vs Whistle: which should I buy?

 Tractive wins on hardware price, international coverage, minimum dog size (9 lb vs 25 lb), and live tracking responsiveness.
 Whistle wins on per-charge battery life with the Go Explore, US LTE-M cellular reliability in some areas, and a more developed health tracking layer.

-How accurate is Tractive's GPS?+
+How accurate is Tractive's GPS?

 Tractive uses GPS, GLONASS, Galileo, and Wi-Fi assist.
 Live tracking updates can come as fast as every 2 to 3 seconds when active mode is enabled per Tractive's product page.
 Real-world accuracy is in line with consumer GPS trackers, with degraded accuracy in dense urban or indoor environments.

-Is Tractive safe for swimming?+
+Is Tractive safe for swimming?

 Tractive rates the device at IPX7, which covers splash and brief submersion.
 It is not rated for extended swimming or sustained pool use.
 For a dog who swims regularly, the IPX8-rated Whistle is a better fit.

-Does Tractive work without a subscription?+
+Does Tractive work without a subscription?

 No. Tractive requires an active subscription for the cellular service that powers the tracker.
 Without a plan, the hardware cannot send location data.

-📅 Update log
+Update log